weka/docs-weka-io/usage/statistics/list-of-statistics.md

 -|-|-
-AVERAGE_CHANGES_IN_CHANGESET|The average number of changes in a changeset|Changes/Sec AVERAGE_CHANGES_IN_GENERATION|The average number of changes in generation|Changes/Sec BACKEND_NODE_REJOIN_TIME|The number of backend rejoin attempts per completion time range|Number of rejoins CHANGESET_COMMIT_LATENCY|The average latency of committing a configuration changeset|Microseconds CLIENT_NODE_REJOIN_TIME|The number of client rejoin attempts per completion time range|Number of rejoins CONFIG_PROPAGATION_LATENCY|The latencies of propagation of a configuration generation|Generation GENERATION_COMMIT_LATENCY|The average latency of committing a configuration generation|Microseconds HEARTBEAT_PROCESSING_TIME_OLD|The number of non-leader heartbeats per processing time range (OLD)|Number of heartbeats
+AVERAGE_CHANGES_IN_CHANGESET|The average number of changes in a changeset|Changes/Sec AVERAGE_CHANGES_IN_GENERATION|The average number of changes in generation|Changes/Sec BACKEND_NODE_REJOIN_TIME|The number of backends rejoin attempts per completion time range|Number of rejoins CHANGESET_COMMIT_LATENCY|The average latency of committing a configuration changeset|Microseconds CLIENT_NODE_REJOIN_TIME|The number of clients rejoin attempts per completion time range|Number of rejoins CONFIG_PROPAGATION_LATENCY|The latencies of propagation of a configuration generation|Generation GENERATION_COMMIT_LATENCY|The average latency of committing a configuration generation|Microseconds HEARTBEAT_PROCESSING_TIME_OLD|The number of non-leader heartbeats per processing time range (OLD)|Number of heartbeats